rusben/dam-m6/uf1nf2.md

 * Reading and Writing Primitive Data (long, int etc.)
 * Reading and Writing Objects

-These purposes are nice to know about when reading through the Java IO classes.
+These purposes are nice to know about when reading through the `java.io` classes.
 They make it somewhat easier to understand what the classes are targeting.

 ## Java IO Class Overview Table